The trajectoRIR Database: Room Acoustic Recordings Along a Trajectory of Moving Microphones: Recorded signals

 \subsubsection{Latency compensation}

 The system latency during recordings under motion unexpectedly differed from the measured latency in the RIR recordings.
-This discrepancy arose from the use of the Python script in \cite{alma9993576358501488} instead of Adobe Audition.
+This discrepancy arose from the use of the Python script in \cite{alma9993576358501488} instead of Adobe Audition \revTwo{and resulted in a delay in the start of the microphone recording relative to the intended start time}.
 As this latency was not measured during the recording session, it had to be estimated from the recorded data to ensure temporal alignment between the recorded signal and the source signal.
-Since the system latency was found to be constant across all recordings, we applied a method to obtain a time-aligned version of the recorded signals corresponding to the source signals as described in the following paragraphs.
+Because the system latency was found to be consistent across all recordings, we applied a single shift to obtain time-aligned signals, as described in the following paragraphs.

-We start by using a variant of the state-space model outlined in \cite{macwilliamStatespaceEstimationSpatially2024} to estimate the time-variant RIR $ h(k,m) $, which relates the source signal, denoted by $x(k) $, to the corresponding \textit{misaligned} recorded signal, denoted by $ y(k) $.
-Here, $k$ denotes the discrete-time index and $m $ indexes the time shift of the RIR samples.
-The model is formulated in state-space form as follows:
+We start by using a variant of the state-space model outlined in \cite{macwilliamStatespaceEstimationSpatially2024} to estimate the so-called time-variant RIR $ h(k,m) $ which relates the source signal, denoted by $x(k) $, to the corresponding recorded signal, denoted by $ y(k) $.
+Here, $k$ is the discrete-time index and $m $ indexes the time shift of the RIR samples. \secRound{Since RIRs are linear time-invariant (LTI) for any fixed source–receiver location, a ``time-variant'' RIR in this work simply reflects that the microphone’s location changes over time.
+Thus, a time-variant RIR is effectively a location-variant RIR.
+Let $l$ denote the microphone’s one-dimensional location index along its trajectory.
+If the microphone occupies one location per time step $k$, we can set $l = k$, as in \cite{macwilliamStatespaceEstimationSpatially2024}.}